 This application involves structural bonding of panel components.
 Openair® plasma pretreatment provides for improved adhesion capability on the surfaces to be joined and replaces all conventional cleaning or pretreatment processes.

-Bonding EPDM: Better adhesion capability for EPDM extrusion profiles
+Bonding EPDM: Adhesion improvement for EPDM extrusion profiles

 Previously, it was necessary to roughen EPDM profiles with rotating wire brushes during the process.
 Today Openair® plasma has established itself as the "state of the art" before application of flock adhesives or anti-friction coatings, especially in the automotive industry, because of the highly-effective and yet non-coating process.